Anjani1598/Online_food_orderApp/README.md

 # Food delivery app backend
-This repository contains a functional clone of a food delivery app.
-Online food delivery apps are a major business model.
-An online food delivery app aims to provide food to customers in a safe, fast and efficient manner.
+This repository contains the backend of a food delivery app.
+Online food delivery apps are a successful business model.
+An online food delivery app aims to deliver food from restaurants to customers at a location of their choice in a safe, fast and efficient manner.
+This combines convenience of the customer with a manifold increase in the reach of a restaurant.
 To do this, it involves onboarding restaurants, delivery agents and customers.
-2 of the most famous examples are Zomato and Swiggy.
-In this, we have divided the use for 2 separate users, the customer ordering the food, and the restaurant owner setting up and updating a restaurant.
+Two of the most famous examples are Zomato and Swiggy.
+In this model, we have divided the use for two separate users, the customer ordering the food, and the restaurant owner setting up and updating a restaurant menu.

 ## Team
 [Anjani vara prasad](https://github.com/Anjani1598)